We propose new bus, walking, and cycling facilities on Mount Wellington Highway, Meadow Street, Church Street, and Avenue Road in Ōtāhuhu.

-We aim to deliver these improvements by mid 2018.
+We aim to deliver these improvements in 2019 and early 2020.

 New bus route (Frequent Network 32)

-This route will form part of the New Network for South Auckland, which provides more frequent and better connected public transport throughout the area.
+This route was implemented as part of the New Network for South Auckland, which provides more frequent and better connected public transport throughout the area.
 Since the new network’s introduction in October 2016, individual passenger trips in South Auckland have increased by 15%.

 New/upgraded bus stops

 We propose upgrading existing bus stops outside numbers 640, 525, 503 and 500 Mount Wellington Highway.

 Two new bus stops will also be provided, outside numbers 645 (relocated from the existing bus stop 20 metres away) and 588 Mount Wellington Highway (relocated from outside 586 Mount Wellington Highway).